lessonomicon/sudonomicon/README.md

-# The Sudonomicon: Unix Systems for Weary Data Scientists
+# The Sudonomicon: An Introduction to Unix Systems for the Cautious and Weary

 -   Please see [the website][site] to view the current version of this tutorial.